Prasadbonela/Student-s-Gradebook/README.md

 * `List<String> getStudentsByDiscipline(String discipline)`
    Gets a list of strings with students' names and their grades for the specified disciplines in the format `"first_last name : grade"`
 * `Map<Student, Map<String, BigDecimal>> removeStudentsByGrade(BigDecimal grade)`
-   Finds, removes, and returns from the gradebook students who have a grade below the specified one in any discipline.
-If no such students are found, an empty map will be returned.
+   Finds, removes, and returns from the gradebook students who have a grade below the specified one in any discipline
+   If no such students are found, an empty map will be returned
 * `Map<BigDecimal, List<Student>> getAndSortAllStudents()`
-   Gets the gradebook as an ordered map where the key is the average grade and the value is a list of the `Student` type.
+   Gets the gradebook as an ordered map where the key is the average grade and the value is a list of the `Student` type

 ### Details